-Aside from producing a variety of agricultural products, the facility also includes a resort and restaurant where visitors may take time off from the city while helping local people earn money.
+Aside from producing various agricultural products, the facility also includes a resort and restaurant where visitors may take time off from the city while helping local people earn money.

 The Bohol Bee Farm is a secluded resort that has become a popular stop on itineraries to Panglao Island’s Alona Beach.
-It’s located on a cliff, where guests may while away the day relaxing with a view of the sea.
+It’s located on a cliff, where guests may spend the day relaxing with a sea view.
 The restaurant is one of the site’s highlights.
-Just outside the eatery, The Buzzz Ice Cream serves delicious ice cream flavors such as malunggay, tomato, spicy ginger, and coconut on cones made from dried cassava.
+Outside the eatery, The Buzzz Ice Cream serves delicious ice cream flavors such as malunggay, tomato, spicy ginger, and coconut on cones made from dried cassava.

 7. Loboc River

 The famous Loboc River Cruise is a must-do activity on any Bohol tour.
-While traveling the Loboc River, your guides are likely to serve you a Filipino lunch buffet.
+While traveling the Loboc River, your guides will likely serve you a Filipino lunch buffet.
 Your cruise will arrive at a location where locals will play musical instruments and perform traditional dances midway through the journey.

 8. Chocolate Hills

 It is best known for its unique geological formations, which consist of over 1,000 cone-shaped hills.
 These hills change color throughout the year, depending on the season.
 In the dry season, they are chocolate-colored, while in the wet season, they turn green.
 Visitors to Bohol can get a 360-degree view of these hills from the Chocolate Hills Complex.
-There is also a viewing deck at this complex where you can take in the stunning scenery.
-The Chocolate Hills are spread out over 50 square kilometers and vary in size.
+This complex also has a viewing deck to take in the stunning scenery.
+The Chocolate Hills are spread over 50 square kilometers and vary in size.